Teach Abroad

 2. Call My Bluff / Two Truths and A Lie

-Call My Bluff is a fun game which is perfect at the start of term as a ‘getting to know you’ kind of game.
+Call My Bluff is a fun game that is perfect at the start of term as a ‘getting to know you’ kind of game.
 It is also a brilliant ice breaker between students if you teach classes who do not know one another -- and especially essential if you are teaching a small class size.

-The game is excellent for practicing speaking skills, though make sure you save a time for after the game to comment on any mistakes students may have made during the game.
+The game is excellent for practicing speaking skills, though make sure you save time for after the game to comment on any mistakes students may have made during the game.
 (I generally like to reserve this for after the game, so you don't disrupt their fluency by correcting them as they speak).

-With older groups you can have some real fun and you might be surprised what you’ll learn about some of your students when playing this particular EFL game.
+With older groups, you can have some real fun and you might be surprised what you’ll learn about some of your students when playing this particular EFL game.

 How to play: